Daily coronavirus infections surpass 3,000 in D.C. region, setting record for eighth day

 The region Wednesday recorded 3,514 new infections — the second-highest number in a single day since the start of the pandemic.
-The daily total trailed only this past Saturday, when 3,612 cases were reported.
+The daily total trailed only Saturday, when 3,612 cases were reported.

 The 206 new cases Wednesday in D.C. was, by far, the most in a single day since May.
 It sent the city’s seven-day average caseload to 111 — up from 36 on Oct.
 1.